pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 `resource_requests` describes the amount of resources that the pipeline workers will consume.
-Knowing this in advance enables Pachyderm to schedule big jobs on separate machines, so that they do not conflict, slow down, or terminate.
+Knowing this in advance enables {{%productName%}} to schedule big jobs on separate machines, so that they do not conflict, slow down, or terminate.

-This parameter is optional, and if you do not explicitly add it in the pipeline spec, Pachyderm creates Kubernetes containers with the following default resources:
+This parameter is optional, and if you do not explicitly add it in the pipeline spec, {{%productName%}} creates Kubernetes containers with the following default resources:

 - The user and storage containers request 0 CPU, 0 disk space, and 64MB of memory.